-The project is currently in design phase.
-A Final Subsequent Environmental Impact Report (SEIR) has been completed and certified by the water district board.
+The project is currently in the final portions of the design phase.
+Environmental documents have been completed and certified by the water district's board of directors.
+The water district has applied for resources agency permits needed for construction.
 Please see the Reports & Documents page for copies of all project reports.

 As part of the district’s 15-year Clean, Safe Creeks Program, the Permanente Creek Flood Protection Project , located in the cities of Cupertino, Los Altos and Mountain View, has been selected for improvements in flood protection, erosion control, structural repair, sediment reduction, and habitat restoration.
 The planning and design phases of this project are included as part of the district’s Capital Improvement Plan.

 The project goal is to provide flood protection to homes, streets, businesses, and public facilities in the Permanente Creek watershed using Natural Flood Protection approach.

 - Develop a plan for the entire watershed that presents alternatives and a recommendation for providing flood protection for all flows up to the one-percent flood for Permanente Creek, Hale Creek, and the Permanente Diversion between Foothill Expressway and San Francisco Bay.